 Incas drank a fermented drink called chicha.
 Ordinary Incas drank from bowls carved from gourds.
 Rich Incas drank from pottery vessels or even ones made from gold or silver.

 Poor people ate off dishes placed on the ground.
 Inca nobles ate off a cloth on the ground.
 There were no tables.

-Inca farmers did not have ploughs pulled by animals.
-Instead their main tools were digging sticks, clod breakers and hoes.
-In hilly regions Inca farmers terraced the land.
+Inca farmers did not have plows pulled by animals.
+Instead, their main tools were digging sticks, clod breakers and hoes.
+In hilly regions, Inca farmers terraced the land.
 They also irrigated crops.
-Inca farmers also used bird droppings called guano as fertiliser.
+Inca farmers also used bird droppings called guano as fertilizer.